 Don’t get the needle

-If you are fed up schlepping in the tree from the garden centre (or loft) and spending hours arranging baubles – why not project your tree
+If you are fed up schlepping in the tree from the garden centre (or loft) and spending hours arranging baubles – why not project your tree or decorations

 Project decorations straight onto your house